-Lena joins iMentor as the Deputy Director, iMentor NYC.
+Lena is the Managing Director of iMentor NYC.
 In her previous role, she served the students at a network of three NYC public high schools by working with Principals and advisors to create integrated support programs and develop the counseling teams to implement them.
 For over a decade, Lena has worked in partnership with NYC schools for various organizations and in various capacities.
 This work has focused primarily on College / Career Readiness and Success, and increasingly on leveraging external resources to support the work of schools in this area.
 Mentors and the iMentor curriculum are very exciting resources to add to this effort, and Lena (who is not only a prior employee, but also a mentor herself!) is elated to be back at iMentor supporting the amazing team of Program Coordinators and Program Managers as they expand and deepen iMentor NYC’s impact.

 Alex comes to iMentor with a passion for youth work from Oakland, California where he most recently co-taught in both first and third grade classrooms.
 Prior to teaching, he spent a year of service with BAYAC AmeriCorps working as a K-5 after school youth leader where he taught sports and creative writing.
 Alex has spent time as a Site Coordinator for a summer STEM program in Oakland, as well as multiple summers working in the UCSD OASIS Summer Bridge program, which aims to increase college retention by providing year-long support for incoming college students.
 He received his B.A. in Ethnic Studies with a minor in English Literature from the University of California, San Diego.
 An alumnus of VONA Voices, Alex holds interests in the intersection of Katniss Everdeen, Saul Williams, Bruce Lee, and the Rubik’s Cube.